srlinuxeurope/DCFPartnerHackathon/docs/eda/beginner/app-delivery.md

 -{{video(url="https://gitlab.com/uploads/-/system/personal_snippet/5970221/691d421689bf420969b870a655df112e/CleanShot_2026-03-27_at_23.46.59.mp4")}}-

 Click the **Create** button to create a new Bottom Toolbar resource and fill in your fancy toolbar message.
 You can enjoy the full range of UTF-8 characters, including emojis 🎉!
 So go ahead and complete this activity by engraving your message on the switch's CLI.
 Connect to the switch's shell to see it in effect—it is a spectacular sight.

+Extra challenge: change the app version, release the new app version and upgrade in EDA.

 ## Summary and review